What Is Your Book About?

 To Jake, marrying Angel makes sense.
 With her family’s help, he can fight the new criminal organization that’s moving into his town.
 Immersed in the criminal world, there is no hope for Angel, but her brother is still young.
 She will do anything to protect him from that way of life and whoever killed their grandfather, even marry a despised Whitfield.
 And Angel never forgot about the sexy incident with Jake in high school ten years earlier.
 And if she has to go along with a Whitfield-Tally marriage, she wants a replay.

-As you see, you basically take the WANT-BECAUSE-WHY and then you smooth out the information into two or three paragraphs.
+As you see, you basically take the WANT-BECAUSE-BUT and then you smooth out the information into two or three paragraphs.

 The Tropes above are Forced Marriage that turned into Marriage of Convenience, Criminal Hero (in this book Heroine is too), Enemies to Lovers/Forbidden Love, First Love (her), Partners in Crime, and Revenge.
 Whoa!
 This was packed with tropes.